 The Economic Growth Alliance (EGA) of Oakland, Genesee, Lapeer, Livingston, Macomb, Shiawassee, and St. Clair counties was formed in 2009 to collaborate on key legislative, economic development, planning, and promotional initiatives.
 The seven-county group is the first known regional alliance of its kind in Michigan and represents 3 million residents.

 Emerging Sectors (Industry Clusters) Through our Emerging Sectors initiative, nearly $3 billion in private investment has created or retained 51,000 jobs.
-Get the latest data in our

 Main Street Oakland County (MSOC) is our unique economic development program with a historic preservation philosophy and an emphasis on "sense of place."
 We help local governments develop their downtowns as vibrant, successful districts that serve as the heart of their communities.